QMUL-DuffyLab/spectra/README.md

 PLACEHOLDER README
 ==================

-this code takes MD data of some pigments along with corresponding spectroscopic data and calculates couplings, excitonic states, absorption and fluorescence spectra and population dynamics. it's not particularly convenient to use (or well written!) yet, pls bear with me :)
+this code takes MD data of some pigments along with corresponding spectroscopic data and calculates couplings, excitonic states, absorption and fluorescence spectra and population dynamics using Redfield theory and VERA. it's not particularly convenient to use (or well written!) yet, pls bear with me :)

 throughout this repo I've labelled pigments by ligand codes from RCSB PDB; e.g. chlorophyll a is CLA, chlorophyll b is CHL, fucoxanthin is A86, etc. etc.

 lineshapes for individual pigments are in the lineshape folder; the only reason to mess with these is if the parameters or spectral desnsity ansatzes change.

-The integrator contained in files `helper.h, LSODA.h, LSODA.cpp` is [Dilawar Singh](https://github.com/dilawar/libsoda)'s C++ version of LSODA from QUADPACK.

 REQUIREMENTS
 ------------

-basic requirements are `gcc, gfortran, LAPACK, FFTW`.
-I use exactly one `gnu99` C extension (`strndup`) which could easily be changed but I'm lazy, otherwise I think it's all strictly `C99`.
+basic requirements are `gcc/g++, gfortran, LAPACK, FFTW`.
-The fortran code is all strictly `f2008`, not that it's very complicated or requires any specific F2008 behaviour.
+The fortran code is all strictly `f2008`, not that it's very complicated or requires any specific F2008 behaviour, and I think the rest is strict `C++11`; some of it is just old `C99` code with the malloc calls changed to be C++ compliant.
 For the plotting scripts you need python 3.7, numpy and matplotlib set up with latex support - I use latex in the line and axis labels because I like them to look nice.
 If you have all those things you might need to add something like
 ```
 plt.rcParams['text.usetex'] = True
-plt.rcParams['text.latex.preamble'] = \usepackage{amsmath}\usepackage{sfmath}
+plt.rcParams['text.latex.preamble'] = r'\usepackage{amsmath}\usepackage{sfmath}'
 ```
-but NB I have no idea how to escape that preamble correctly - I have these set in my matplotlibrc.
+I think that preamble should be escaped correctly but I have it set in my matplotlibrc so I'm not sure.

 COMPILATION
 -----------